koalalorenzo/202003-immutable-infrastructure-vault/README.md

 credentials are set correctly. _Why?_

 Because if there is no Vault deployed yet, we need a manual way to deploy it!
-After that Gitlab CI/CD pipeline is capable to obtain temporary credentials from Vautl itself.
-To acheive this we are using Make.
+After that GitLab CI/CD pipeline is capable to obtain temporary credentials from Vault itself.
+To achieve this we are using Make.
 Check the `Makefile`s to know more. 😅

 For the first deploy please make sure that your environment has the following